Giant scops owl: Distribution and habitat

-The giant scops owl is known only from the islands of Dinagat, Siargao and Mindanao.
+The giant scops owl was known only from the islands of Dinagat, Siargao and Mindanao.
 It was only discovered through a hunter in 2010 in Samar.
-Although it has not yet been proven, it has been theorized that giant scops owls also exist on Marinduque,.
+Although it has not yet been proven, it has been theorized that giant scops owls also exist on Marinduque.
 Its habitat is primary and secondary forests, mostly at an altitude of under 670 m although it has been seen up to 1300 m.
 It sometimes frequents partially logged forests of Dipterocarpaceae species.

 Conservation status

 As of 2025, This species is assessed as Near-threatened species by the International Union for Conservation of Nature.
 The population is believed to be declining but there are currently no estimates.
 Prior to 2025, this species was listed Vulnerable species.It is believed that this bird is overlooked and not as endangered as originally thought and that this species can tolerate some habitat degradation.
 The rate of habitat loss is now much lower and has supposedly slowed down especially in montane habitat.

 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
 Forest cover was estimated at just 29% on Mindanao, and as little as 433 km^{2} of old-growth dipterocarp forest remained on Samar and Leyte (if this species exists there).
 These figures are continuing to decline due to continued deforestation.

 This species is found the protected areas Samar Island Natural Park, Pasonanca Natural Park, Kitanglad Mountain Range, Mount Apo.
 Mount Malindang and Mount Hamiguitan.